Braces for kids – when should you get them?

 What is 2 phase braces treatment?

-You may have researched braces and come across phase 2 braces treatment.
-Two phase braces treatment is used in some severe cases to correct bite alignment issues.
+There are different types of braces and you may have researched braces and come across phase 2 braces treatment.
+2 phase braces treatment is used in some severe cases to correct bite alignment issues.
 If you think your child might have an overbite or underbite then it is possible that your dentist or orthodontist may recommend 2 phase braces which involves one treatment of orthodontics, a break, and then another phase of braces.

 For a majority of cases this isn’t necessary so always seek professional advice.
 If you need a second opinion on 2 phase braces please contact our Airport West dental practice.